-Pregnancy can be a wonderful time in your life, but it can be a frightening and nerve-wracking experience for some women.
-For some women, it can even cause anxiety attacks.
-If you’re one of them, don’t worry — pregnancy anxiety is totally normal, and doesn’t mean you’re going to be a terrible mother or that you don’t want your baby.
+Pregnancy can be a wonderful time in your life, but it can be a frightening and nerve-wracking experience.
+For some women, anxiety attacks during pregnancy are common.
+If you’re one of them, don’t worry.
+Pregnancy anxiety is totally normal and doesn’t mean you’re going to be a terrible mother or that you don’t want your baby.
 It does mean that you need to discover what’s causing your anxiety and learn how to deal with it.

 Several factors might contribute to anxiety attacks during pregnancy.
-If you have a personal history of anxiety or depression, the physical and emotional changes of pregnancy can cause anxiety symptoms to flare back up.
-Anxiety attacks may be more common among women dealing with a challenging pregnancy, whether because of fertility problems prior to pregnancy, complications during pregnancy or previous miscarriage, explains the BabyCenter Medical Advisory Board on BabyCenter.com.
+If you have a personal history of anxiety or depression.
+The physical and emotional changes of pregnancy can cause anxiety symptoms to flare back up.
+Anxiety attacks may be more common among women dealing with a challenging pregnancy.
+Whether because of fertility problems prior to pregnancy, complications during pregnancy or previous miscarriage

 To deal with pregnancy anxiety attacks, try lifestyle changes first, recommends labor nurse Jeanne Faulkner in “Fit Pregnancy” magazine.
 Avoid anything you know is an anxiety trigger for you, whether it’s crowded stores, babies-in-jeopardy television shows or long conversations with your mother-in-law.
 Increase your daily activity level, since exercise can help you manage stress, and don’t short yourself on sleep.
 Finally, meditation might be a little awkward if you’ve never done it before, but it can be an effective way to manage anxiety, says Faulkner.
 Take a meditation class or find a quiet place to sit where you can focus on just one thing, such as your breathing or a calming word, for five to 10 minutes at a time.